secomind/pretty_log/README.md

 - The logger backend outputs log binaries

 This library is focused on logs formatting, leaving to you the choice about your favourite backend.

+## About This Project

+This project has been created in order to provide better logs in [Astarte](https://github.com/astarte-platform/astarte).
+We are open to any contribution and we encourage adoption of this library, also outside Astarte, in order to provide better logs to everyone.